bhodorog/bhgrobots/README.md

 ## TODOS

 1. (optional) Have some magic methods generated for Table class based command name to have the api nicer.
 Instead of tbl.accept(Command.new(args)) will be tabl.command(args)
-1. Have the main file use stdin and/or args to send a filename
 1. Corner cases hunt
 1. Prepare input test files
 1. (optional) Have the cmds streamed instead of bulk processed